cloudbitvps/developers.scalingo.com/markdown/logs.md

 ### Keepalive events to avoid connection timeout

 Our frontal servers disallow inactive connections.
-To avoid websockets or SSE connections to be cut after 30 seconds of inactivity, both methods are send keepalive data.
+To avoid websockets or SSE connections to be cut after 30 seconds of inactivity, both methods are sending keepalive data.

 These events don't expect any responser, they just ensure the connection is not